tillnagel/unfolding/knowledgebase/interactions-simple.md

 As you have seen in the Getting Started tutorial every map you create is already interactive.
 Users directly can double-click to zoom in around that location, and dragging pans the map.

-arrow keys to pan the map in four directions, while plus and minus keys zoom in or out
+Use arrow keys to pan the map in four directions, while plus and minus keys zoom in or out

 ![Lala](/assets/images/Unfolding-GIF-Test.gif)